Reactor multiplayer engine Free to develop locally. Free to self-host up to 32 CCU. See pricing →

 Turn single-player into multiplayer

-Drop component-based transform, animation, and ownership sync onto an existing single-player controller.
-No rewrite, no parallel client and server codepaths.
+Drop component-based transform, animation, and ownership sync onto a single-player controller you already have.
+There's no rewrite, and no separate client and server codepaths to keep in sync.

 Most multiplayer engines force a choice up front: easy-to-build client authority, or secure-but-rigid server authority.
 Reactor lets you start fast and add validation when you actually need it, without rewriting your game.